mabn17/React-Express-boilerplate/README.md

 }
 ```

-[I am using Airbnb's Javascript Style Guide](https://github.com/airbnb/javascript) which is used by many JavaScript developers worldwide.
-Since we are going to write both client (browser) and server side (Node.js) code, I am setting the **env** to browser and node.
+[We are using Airbnb's Javascript Style Guide](https://github.com/airbnb/javascript) which is used by many JavaScript developers worldwide.
+Since we are going to write both client (browser) and server side (Node.js) code, we are setting the **env** to browser and node.
 Optionally, we can override the Airbnb's configurations to suit our needs.
-I have turned off [**no-console**](https://eslint.org/docs/rules/no-console), [**comma-dangle**](https://eslint.org/docs/rules/comma-dangle) and [**react/jsx-filename-extension**](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-filename-extension.md) rules.
+We have turned off [**no-console**](https://eslint.org/docs/rules/no-console), [**comma-dangle**](https://eslint.org/docs/rules/comma-dangle) and [**react/jsx-filename-extension**](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-filename-extension.md) rules.

 ### Webpack

 [Webpack](https://webpack.js.org/) is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser.

 [webpack.config.js](https://webpack.js.org/configuration/) file is used to describe the configurations required for webpack.
-Below is the webpack.config.js file which I am using.
+Below is the webpack.config.js file which we are using.

 ```javascript
 const path = require("path");